thebespokepixel/string/readme.md

 TODO: Use compound Unicode overlay characters to better approximate missing chars.

-Unless the environment has `TERM_FONT=full` set (see [Term-NG][termng]) and you have a Unicode terminal font that supports sub/super-script characters, then it will fall back to printing normal characters.
+Unless the environment has `TERM_FONT=full` set (see [Term-NG][termNG]) and you have a Unicode terminal font that supports sub/super-script characters, then it will fall back to printing normal characters.

 ##### Character set (Github display is incomplete)